cd13/Smartphone-Data-Analysis-Project/CodeBook.md

 ### 3.1.
 Variables in the Reduced Dataset

-The data contains a variable `subject` to identify the subjects (numbered 1 to 30) and another variable, `activity`, to specify the activities (see the six activities listed in section 1).
+The data contains a variable `subject` to identify the subjects (numbered 1 to 30) and another variable, `activity`, to specify the activities (see the six activities listed in section 2).
 Both variables were converted into factor variables in order to perform the calculations of the mean of the processed data variables.

 Apart from the `subject` and `activity` variables, there were originally 561 variables derived from the data obtained from the smartphone.

 The test and train datasets were combined.
 From the above 561 variables, only 86 variables were kept based on the presence of the strings `mean` and `std` in their variable names.
 These variables are described below.
 They can be found in the
 `fulldataset` dataframe in the `run_analysis.R` code.
 Variables for the tidy data set (`meandataset`) are described in section 3.2.

 The variable names in the `features.txt` were used since they were considered to be sufficiently descriptive in that they summarize each processing step performed on the data.
-The variables names with characters such as *-*, *(*, *)* and *,* were removed as they were not necessary to the understanding of the variable and could cause programming difficulties.
-The capital letter were however kept to accentuate each abbreviated word in the complete variable names.
-The abbreviated words in each variable name were not written out completely as they would have created variable names that would have been too long.
+The variables names with characters such as `-`, `(`, `)` and `,` were removed as they were not necessary to the understanding of the variable and could cause programming difficulties.
+The capital letters were however kept to accentuate each abbreviated word in the complete variable names.
+The abbreviated words in each variable name were not written in their complete form as they would have created variable names that would have been too long.

 Since the data has been transformed by dividing by the range, the variables are all dimensionless (no units).
 All variables, except the subject and activity factor variables, are numerical variables.